ranginui/ranginui.github.io/testimonials.md

 > Some one started an email to me with Kia ora, so I was typing out a reply saying “I’m not Māori please address me in English”.
 As I was about to hit send a felt an immense pain at the back of my head and someone yelled “English that, cracker”

 Perhaps the most fragile person in the world

+> I was just saying that white women are women of colour too when a blinding pain exploded in the back of my head.
+As I fell to the ground I saw someone holding a pouwhenua and they yelled "colour that".

+A racist politician dog whistling the white supremacists.